ehmicky/autoserver/docs/events.md

 Event payloads can be serialized to JSON, i.e. events can be used for logging or monitoring purpose.

-If an event handler throws an exception, or returns a rejected promise, it will be retried several times, with an exponential delay.

 # Console

 Events are also printed on the console.